 I am really looking forward to Turkey.
 When we raced there in 2020 it was somewhat of an ice rink, which did offer a lot of opportunities!
 I don’t think it will be the same again this year, but we will be prepared for whatever the conditions have to throw at us.
 I’m hopeful we can take turn eight flat out as that will be a great experience in the current generation of cars.
 We’ve now scored points in four of the last five races so we’re going into this weekend full of confidence and hopefully can achieve yet another good result.

 I’m excited to hit the track in Turkey!
 It was a unique experience for everyone in 2020 due to the rain and very low-grip levels, but hopefully things are slightly different this time out.
 It can be a challenging circuit, especially with the triple-apex turn eight sequence and the track’s elevation changes, but I feel that we’re in a much better position to tackle that challenge this year.
 We’ve been on a really strong run of races with good performances recently, so I’m happy and looking forward to continuing that trend at Istanbul Park.

-add_circle Turkish GP 2021 - Williams F1 preview
+add_circle Abu Dhabi GP 2021 - Williams F1 preview

-add_circle Russian GP 2021 - Williams F1 preview
+add_circle Saudi Arabia GP 2021 - Williams F1 preview

 More on Williams F1